IBM/generative-ai-form-filling-demo/README.md

 # GenAI Form Auto-fill Demo

-This is a demo application that demonstrates generative ai form auto-filling.
+This is a demo application that demonstrates generative AI form auto-filling for the following [article](https://github.com/IBM/generative-ai-form-filling-demo).

 ## Running the frontend application